 participating media deem appropriate.

 (c) The alerts shall include a description of the child, such

 details of the abduction and abductor or circumstances surrounding

-as may be known, and such other information as
+the disappearance as may be known, and such other information as

 the State Police may deem pertinent and appropriate.
 The State

 Police shall in a timely manner update the broadcast media with new

 information when appropriate concerning the abduction or the